resetes12/pokeemerald/README.md

 * IV Maximizer is available in Lylicove, after beating the game, with the option to set IVs to 30 or 31 to allow different Hidden Potentials.
 Needs a level 100 Pokémon.
 * A nurse NPC is available after beating the game to farm EXP. in Lilycove.
 * New battle backgrounds, completely optional, in the options menu.
+* x2 battles!
+Enable "Anim Speed" option in the options menu.
 * Faster battle intros.
 Enable "Fast Intros" option in the options menu.
 * Faster-paced battles.
 Enable "Fast Battles" option in the options menu.
 * Win streaks in the Battle Frontier multiply the amount of Battle Points obtained even more.